 Support during unstructured times

-Students needing a quiet space can access Inclusion (Room 4 and Room 13), Safe Havens (located in the food hall during breaks and dinners), and the Library.
+Students needing a quiet space can access Inclusion (Room 4 and Room 13).

 Support for learning